-- Annual incentive awards in respect of fiscal 2020 ranged from 167% to 183% of target; and - December 2018 Long-Term Performance Plan awards vested, in aggregate, at 173% of target.
+- · Annual incentive awards in respect of fiscal 2022 ranged from 5% to 9% of target; and - Fiscal 2022 Long-Term Performance Plan awards made in December 2019 vested, in aggregate, at 150% of target.

-In fiscal 2020, the Compensation and Human Capital Committee continued to focus on ensuring ongoing alignment with our compensation philosophy, the design of our executive compensation programs, and the interests of our stockholders.
+In fiscal 2022, the Compensation and Human Capital Committee continued to focus on ensuring ongoing alignment with our compensation philosophy, the design of our executive compensation programs, and the interests of our stockholders.
+Key decisions made by the Committee in respect of fiscal 2022 are summarized below.